HuobiRDCenter/huobi_csharp_contract/README.md

 #### Custom host

-Each client constructor support an optional host parameter, by default it is "api.btcgateway.pro".
+Each client constructor support an optional host parameter, by default it is "api.hbdm.com".
 If you need to use different host, you can specify the custom host.

 ```csharp
 AccountClient client = new AccountClient("AccessKey", "SecretKey", "Host");